|Hegis Code: 5506||Admissions: 1-800-724-0833

 |NYSED Code: email@example.com|

-Development of this program was prompted by requests from community agencies to meet their emerging employment needs for individuals trained in direct care practice.
-A summary of Ulster County direct care agencies and organizations reveals that more than 400 people are hired locally each year in this field.
+Development of this program was prompted by requests from community agencies to meet their emerging employment needs for trained direct support professionals.
+The demand for people to fill these positions continues to grow.

-With additional education and/or work experience, graduates of the program may find
+With additional education and/or work experience, graduates of the program will be qualified for positions of increased scope and responsibility at these facilities.

 Requirements for Program Entry